MEAT-EATING AND YOUR HEALTH

 Lower in total fat

-While a few people appear to do well on a healthful vegetarian diet, most eventually become lethargic, depressed, and susceptible to yeast infections and other problems.
+While a few people appear to do well on a healthful vegetarian diet, most eventually become lethargic, depressed, and susceptible to yeast infections, cancers and other problems.
 They do not live longer and are not healthier.
-In fact, they may seem very healthy, but in my experience, they die sooner than meat-eating people, at least in America.
+In fact, they may seem very healthy, but in our experience, they die sooner than meat-eating people, at least in America.